spierala/blog-posts/new-blogpost.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/qj5anf3ibwrjw20yu6t0.png)

-## Lightweight
-Because MiniRx Signal Store is a all-in-one solution, it can be a very **lightweight library**.
-E.g. Feature Store uses the Redux Store under the hood...
-If you use Feature Store already, and you start using the Redux Store later, the app bundle size will not increase significantly.

-_FYI_ MiniRx Signal Store if one of the most lightweight state management libraries in the [Angular state management bundle size comparison](https://github.com/spierala/angular-state-management-comparison).

-### Tree-shakeable
-MiniRx Signal Store is designed to be tree-shakeable as much as possible.
-If you use only the Component Store... nothing from the Redux Store will be part of the bundle.

 ## High level of integration
-MiniRx Signal Store was designed as a all-in-one solution from the beginning.
+MiniRx Signal Store was designed as an all-in-one solution from the beginning.
 This allows for a high level of integration:
+- Feature Store uses the Redux Store under the hood
 - Feature Store state integrates into the global state object of the Redux Store
-- Feature Stores automatically use all the extensions of the Redux Store
+- Feature Store automatically uses all the extensions of the Redux Store (e.g. Redux DevTools extension, ImmutableState extension)
 - Feature Store and Component Store share the same API
 - Learning one state container helps learning the rest of the bunch:
   - E.g. you can undo state changes with the Undo Extension by dispatching an `undo` action: you can expect to have an `undo` method on Feature Store and Component Store!
   - Do you like the memoized selectors of the Redux Store?
 Feel free to use them with Feature Store and Component Store!
   - Did you master the Feature Store API?
 You mastered Component Store at the same time!
+Both share the same API.

+## Lightweight
+Because MiniRx Signal Store is an all-in-one solution, it can be a very **lightweight library**.

+A lot of code is shared internally:
+- Feature Store uses the existing Redux Store under the hood: If you use Feature Store already, and you start using the Redux Store later, the app bundle size will not increase significantly.
+- Feature Store and ComponentStore share the same methods (e.g. `connect` and `rxEffect`)

+_FYI_ MiniRx Signal Store if one of the most lightweight state management libraries in the [Angular state management bundle size comparison](https://github.com/spierala/angular-state-management-comparison).

+### Tree-shakeable
+MiniRx Signal Store is designed to be tree-shakeable as much as possible.
+If you use only the Component Store... nothing from the Redux Store will be part of the bundle.

 # New Angular best-practices in MiniRx Signal Store